Join the mailing list for weekly wisdom and updates.

-I have observed in my own life and in those around me that any time we engage in personal growth or transformation, inevitably there comes a time when we have to engage in a tough conversation.
+I have observed in my own life and those around me that any time we engage in personal growth or transformation, inevitably there comes a time when we have to engage in a tough conversation.
 As we change and grow, our needs, desires, and values change and grow.
 Also, as we change and grow our capacity to accept the unhealthy behaviors (drama, manipulation, passive aggressiveness) diminishes.

 The bummer is that frequently those around us aren’t welcoming of this change.
 Not because they don’t want us to get better as human beings or be happier but because change is scary, especially if you aren’t implementing the change!!

-During these tough conversations it is helpful to think of the Drowning Person analogy–if you have ever done any lifeguard training you know that when a person is drowning their instinct is to fight back, to fight for their survival.
+During these tough conversations it is helpful to think of the Drowning Person analogy–if you have ever done any lifeguard training, you know that when a person is drowning their instinct is to fight back, to fight for their survival.
 So as someone comes to rescue them, the drowning person (acting instinctually) will try to save their own life at any cost, even if that means taking down the lifeguard.
-So in an effort to keep his head above water, the drowning person might push the lifeguard under water as well.
+So to keep his head above water, the drowning person might push the lifeguard under water as well.
 Lifeguards are trained as to how to rescue this person without drowning themselves.

 Tough conversations go much better when we as the instigator can have a clear intention in mind and recognize before we start that we are catching someone off guard, we are instigating a tough conversation and give the other person a lot of room to flail.

 Tough conversations are hard, but they are paramount to living an authentic happier life.
-The more we practice the better and easier they become, I promise.
+The more we practice, the better and easier they become, I promise.